Prisilla Rivera: 2021

 Rivera played her last Nations League where her team performed greatly posting a 9–6 mark, valid for a sixth place rank.
 Rivera was set to retire after her participation in the Olympic tournament and she mas name flag bearer along with boxer Rodrigo Marte, and they both entered the Parade of Nations as part of the 64 Dominican representatives, dancing Merengue.
 Rivera's team lost 0–3 to Serbia, 2–3 to Brazil, 2–3 to South Korea, before finally winning 3–0 to Kenya and 3–1 to Japan, qualifying to the quarterfinals.
 But in the quarterfinals, they lost 0–3 to the United States to end their Olympic hopes and ranking eight with her team.
 She remarked that this result left everyone unsatisfied and it was the whole team responsibility.

 In the NORCECA Championship she helped her national team to continental championship gold and qualification for the 2022 World Championship.
 She also secured the Best Outside Spiker award.
-The Dominican had a undefeated record during the Pan-American Cup winning their fifth tournmament gold medal to Mexico.
+The Dominican had an undefeated record during the Pan-American Cup winning their fifth tournmament gold medal to Mexico.
 As team captain, Rivera played the final match as her last one for her national team, having previously announced your retirement, she was called for substitution at the end of the third set, she came back and kissed the court as farewell and received a standing ovation being congratulated by both team players.
 After being awarded as Most Valuable Player and the Best Outside Hitter in the last of her 20 years service representing her country.

 Cristo Rey was the third club from the Dominican Republic Superior Volleyball League from the National District that saw Rivera playing, when she was transferred for the 2021 season.
 She became league champion and awarded Most Valuable Player and Best Scorer.
 She then received recognitions from Gala Mazine, where she expressed that she was unsure if she have chosen volleyball or the game chose her; the city of Santo Domingo, that named her Meritorious Daughter; and the Senate of the Dominican Republic, where she was considered a reference for the younger generations and example of bravery and determination, recalling when she used sacrifice herself walking from her neighbourhood, Villa Consuelo to olympic complex, in order to achieve her dreams.
 The Dominican Republic Hall of Fame invited her to carry Hall's flag during the 2021 class ceremony.

 She signed for the club Jakarta Pertamina Energi from the Indonesian Proliga for the 2022 season.